Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 - Method name: `cosAndSin`
 - Inputs: `double x`
 - Returns: `double`
 - Description: This method returns the value of cos(x)^2 + sin(x)^2.
-This value should always be equivalent to `1`, but due to inacuracys in floating-point numbers it will be slightly off.
+This value should always be equivalent to `1`, but due to inaccuracies in floating-point numbers, it will be slightly off.

 ## 1.2.3 — Evaluate this logical expression
 ### Question